dobrushina/dobrushina.github.io/index.md

 My basic education is medical (M.V.
 Lomonosov Moscow State University), although currently I do not work as a doctor.
 Being trained in neurology, for 10 years I worked with neurodiverse people (consequences of traumatic brain injury and stroke, neurooncology, mild cognitive impairment, ASD, ADHD and other neurodevelopmental disorders) and with psychosomatic syndromes.
 I have a Ph.D. degree and I am combining psychotherapy with research in the field of neuroscience of emotion and embodiment.
 I am using advanced MRI methods to study the brain networks regulating our emotional and physical states and to develop technologies supporting mental well-being.

 I completed a Master's program in psychological counseling in the Moscow State Psychological and Pedagogical Institute.
 I studied cognitive behavioral therapy (CBT) at the Beck Institute and completed individual and couples' schema therapy courses certified by the International Association of Schema Therapy (ISST).
-I am a member of ISST and I am working under regular supervision.
+I am a member of ISST and I am working under supervision.

 ### My certificates in psychotherapy